pivotal/blog/content/post/ntp-costs-500.md

 Note the following:

-- Unlike AWS, there were no unexplained "dips" in traffic.
+- Unlike AWS, there were no unexplained dips in traffic.
-- Google smoothed the graph — it's not as "jaggedy" as AWS's.
+- Google smoothed the graph — it's not as jagged as AWS's.
 - Similar to AWS, the traffic is steady leading up to the event.
 - The traffic during the event can clearly be seen to follow a daily rhythm.
 - The peak-to-baseline ratio matches that of the AWS graph (baseline of 3.1 kpackets/sec, peak of 25kpackets/sec, shows an 8.3&times; increase; AWS's was 9&times;).